Driving a specialist vehicle

 - Make sure all anchorage points are secure and free of rust.

-Check there are not any sharp edges that could injure other road users.
-You must protect and mark sharp edges, and mowing machines must have the blades stowed in the travelling position.
+Check for any sharp edges that could injure other road users.
+These must be protected and marked.
+Mowing machines must have the blades stowed in the travelling position.

 Keeping up to date